minhtuan29/english-vocabulary/README.md

  # Author
 HOANG MINH TUAN
 # Advance in use
-you can use the software to study theory of anything else, such as : programming language, english language, theory of information security
+you can use the software to practice theory of anything else, such as : programming language, english language, theory of information security